Richard Brendan Higgins: Priesthood

-Higgins's postings also included the Air Command and Staff College in Montgomery, Alabama, the United States Air Force Academy in Colorado Springs, Colorado, Headquarters United States Air Forces Europe in at Ramstein Air Bas in Germany, and Headquarters Pacific Air Forces in Honolulu, Hawaii.
+Higgins's postings also included the Air Command and Staff College in Montgomery, Alabama, the United States Air Force Academy in Colorado Springs, Colorado, the Headquarters United States Air Forces Europe in at Ramstein Air Base in Germany, and Headquarters Pacific Air Forces in Honolulu, Hawaii.
 While serving in the USAF, Higgins was awarded an Airline Transport Pilot Certificate and several flight instructor certificates.

 In 1997, Pope John Paul II named Higgins an honorary prelate of his holiness, with the title of monsignor.

 Auxiliary Bishop of the Military Services, USA

 On May 7, 2004, John Paul II appointed Higgins as an auxiliary bishop of the Archdiocese of the Military Services, USA and as titular bishop of Casae Calanae.
 He was consecrated on July 3, 2004, at the Basilica of the National Shrine of the Immaculate Conception in Washington, D.C.
-His principal consecrator was Archbishop Edwin O'Brien; his co-consecrators were Bishop Howard Hubbard and Bishop William Weigand.
+His principal consecrator was Archbishop Edwin O'Brien; his co-consecrators were Bishops Howard Hubbard and William Weigand.

 On September 1, 2004, Higgins retired from the US Air Force with the rank of colonel.
 His military decorations include the Legion of Merit with one oak leaf cluster and the Air Force Meritorious Service Medal with seven oak leaf clusters.

 Retirement

-On January 2, 2020, Pope Francis accepted Higgins's resignation as auxiliary bishop of the Archdiocese of the Military Services, USA, which he submitted upon reaching the age of 75 as required by canon law.
+On January 2, 2020, Pope Francis accepted Higgins's resignation as auxiliary bishop of the Military Services, USA, which he submitted on reaching age 75, as required by canon law.